crispgm/nvim-go/README.md

 [![build](https://github.com/crispgm/nvim-go/actions/workflows/ci.yml/badge.svg)](https://github.com/crispgm/nvim-go/actions/workflows/ci.yml)

-A minimal implementation of Golang development plugin written in Lua for neovim nightly (0.5).
+A minimal implementation of Golang development plugin written in Lua for neovim 0.5+.

 Neovim 0.5 embeds a built-in LSP (Language Server Protocol) client so that we are able to do most of vim-go's features by LSP client,